Hevelop/helm-chart-magento1/README.md

 # Changelog

+- 7.0.1 added check to verify if .Values.global.host is set
 - 7.0.0 added cms deployments to manage idt case
 - 6.6.2 add parameter for pull alpine image from specific location
 - 6.6.1 values lifecycle fix